sundeepbassi/supershop_v1/README.md

 Credits

-The layout for the readme is accredited to [Matex600](https://github.com/Matex600/Fat-Stack-Coffee#credits)
+The layout for the readme is accredited to [Matex600](https://github.com/Matex600/Fat-Stack-Coffee#credits) and [IrishBecky](https://github.com/Irishbecky91/TheWaggingTailor)

 The code used in this project is accredited to the Boutique Ado Walkthrough project by the Code insitute.